cfpb/consumerfinance.gov/docs/atomic-structure.md

 ### Templates

 Prefixed with “t-” in CSS, JavaScript, and HTML.
+[View all available templates](https://github.com/cfpb/cfgov-refresh/tree/master/cfgov/jinja2/v1) that can be extended or reused to create pages.

 #### CSS
 ```css